 Home-school communication is something that I always strive to master.
 There is still work to be done, but these stampers definitely help.

 I have created postcards for welcoming students back, scheduling and reminding about picture day and parent conferences, and more.

-However, my favorite is definitely the positive postcard shown below.
+However, my favorite is definitely the positive postcard shown above.
 I try to send 2 per student each year with a little note about something I noticed they did that was above and beyond the norm for them.

-These are a lifesaver.
+Plus, I've found these cards are a lifesaver.
 I use them ALL.
 THE.
 TIME!

 At the beginning of the year, I have parents fill them out (they are each a half-sheet of cardstock), and I hole punch them.
 I place them on a large ring in ABC order.

-Click the button below to get a free copy of my student information cards sent right to your inbox.
+Click the button to get a free copy of my student information cards sent right to your inbox.

+Side note: Address lables aren't just for home-school communication!
 I even have a label I use for documents that need to be passed to my whole team.
 The label has the initials of each member of our team.